dmtrxw/friends-episodes-api/README.md

 ## Available endpoints

--   `/seasons/:season/episodes`, returns array of `Episodes` from given `:season`
+-   `GET /seasons/:season/episodes`, returns array of `Episodes` from given `:season`
--   `/seasons/:season/episodes/:noInSeason`, returns object of `Episode`
+-   `GET /seasons/:season/episodes/:noInSeason`, returns object of `Episode`
--   `/randomize`, randomize an episode and returns the `Episode`
+-   `GET /randomize`, randomize an episode and returns the `Episode`
--   `/randomize-redirect`, randomize an episode and directly takes you to Netflix
+-   `GET /randomize-redirect`, randomize an episode and directly takes you to Netflix